gerardcanal/ICAPS_20_SummerSchool_ROSPlan/doc/ICAPS_PELab.md

 After executing this, the Knowledge Base will be updated to add the `box_on_robot`predicate.
 Now, when the robot tries to grasp the green_box, the action interface will see that the preconditions do not hold and thus the plan will fail.
 Then, once you try to replan and execute the plan again, the planner will assume that the box has been picked and will proceed with the plan as if this happened, but the robot will have not attempted the grasp.

 In a similar case, the sensors may update the information on the Knowledge Base based on sensors, actions may fail, and a replan will start from an updated state of the world.
 Ideally, instead of mocking a grasp action, the robot could sens that the gripper is empty and then retry the grasp action, based on sensor information in an automatic manner.

+### Bonus exercise - Only one block per position

+You may have observed that the planner tries to optimize the plan duration by placing objects in positions where a new object needs to be picked.
+While this makes sense and may be useful, placing the object may knock down the object that's already there, or the object detector may detect the object that has just been placed and grasp it again.

+Solve this by modifying the domain file so that only one box can is allowed to be at the same waypoint.